great-expectations/great_expectations/docs/guides/connecting_to_your_data/filesystem/spark.md

   taxi_data_files/yellow_trip_data_sample_2018-3.csv
 ```

-You could write a `BatchRequest` that reads in the CSV folder can be read in by specifying the `reader_method` to be `csv` and for the `header` to be True.
+You could write a `BatchRequest` that reads in the entire folder as a single Spark Dataframe by specifying the `reader_method` to be `csv` in  and for the `header` to be True.

-These are the equiavlent method to what we would pass in to Spark.read.dataframe() function

 ```python file=../../../../tests/integration/docusaurus/connecting_to_your_data/filesystem/spark_python_example.py#L106-L116
 ```

-Once that is done, then we could check that our validator included and make sure that it has the expected 30,000 lines.
+Once that step is complete, then we could confirm that our `Validator` contains a batch that has a single data frame that contains the expected 30,000 lines.

 ```python file=../../../../tests/integration/docusaurus/connecting_to_your_data/filesystem/spark_python_example.py#L122-L130
 ```